 You may find it beneficial to claim with a solicitor who works on a No Win No Fee basis.
 The solicitors from our panel could offer you a Conditional Fee Agreement (CFA) which is a type of No Win No Fee agreement.

 If you are represented via a CFA, there are typically no fees to pay upfront or while your claim is ongoing.
 Moreover, if your case is lost, you generally do not have to pay for the services provided by your solicitor.

 In the event of a successful claim, your solicitor will take a percentage of the payout you receive.
 A capped-by-law success fee will be deducted from the compensation you receive by your road accident solicitor.

 You can speak with an advisor from our team who can assess your eligibility to claim on a No Win No Fee basis.
 As previously stated, they can offer a free consultation at a time that suits you best.
 To get in touch:

 Here are some more of our own guides that might be beneficial when looking to make a road traffic accident claim:

 - What happens if an uninsured driver hits me?

 In addition, we have included further guides related to this topic:

 - Motor Insurers’ Bureau (MIB) – Making a claim following an accident with an uninsured or untraced driver

-Thank you for reading this guide on how to claim if you have suffered from anxiety caused by a car crash.
+Thank you for reading this guide on how to claim if you have suffered from anxiety or other injuries related to emotional and mental health following a car crash.